 These ‘credit-builder cards’ have lower limits, higher interest rates and fewer benefits than a traditional credit card, but they will allow you to build – or rebuild - your credit rating if used sensibly.

-How to fix bad credit with a credit-builder card
+Can I fix bad credit with a credit-builder card?

 Showing that you can repay on time and stay within the credit limit you've been given will help show lenders you are a responsible borrower and give your credit score a boost.

 In time using a bad credit credit card will boost your chances of being accepted for better credit cards as well as loans and mortgages with better rates in the future.

 Best credit cards for bad credit

 Here are our picks of the cheapest credit-builder credit cards available on the market right now.
 You can compare more credit cards for bad credit using Which?
 Money Compare.

 Please note that the information in this article is for information purposes only and does not constitute advice.
 Please refer to the particular terms & conditions of a credit card provider before committing to any financial products.

 |Tesco Bank Foundation Clubcard Credit Card Mastercard||No||27.5%|

 Who are the best credit-builder card providers?